AndriiSolomka/SelfAssessment/Skills/JavaScript.md

   - for..in 🖐 used
   - for..of 🖐 used
   - for await 👂 heard
-  - throw 👂 heard
+  - throw 🖐 used
   - break 🖐 used
   - continue 🖐 used
-  - import 👂 heard
+  - import 🖐 used
-  - export 👂 heard
+  - export 🖐 used
   - label 👂 heard
-  - try..catch 👂 heard
+  - try..catch 🖐 used
   - switch 🖐 used
   - class 🖐 used
-  - new Error 👂 heard
+  - new Error 🖐 used
   - with 👂 heard
 - Functions
   - function declaration 🖐 used